rcl-ssl/docs/subscription/terms-of-service.md

 In no event shall we or our suppliers be liable for lost profits or any special, incidental or consequential damages arising out of or in connection with the RCL SSL Apps or these Terms of Service.

-You agree to indemnify and hold us, our parent, subsidiaries, affiliates, partners, officers, directors, agents, employees, and suppliers harmless from any claim or demand, including attorneys’ fees, made by any third party due to or arising out of your use of the RCL Apps.
-Your use of the RCL Apps is at your sole risk.
+You agree to indemnify and hold us, our parent, subsidiaries, affiliates, partners, officers, directors, agents, employees, and suppliers harmless from any claim or demand, including attorneys’ fees, made by any third party due to or arising out of your use of the RCL SSL Apps.
+Your use of the RCL SSL Apps is at your sole risk.
 The RCL SSL Apps is provided on an “as is” and “as available” basis without any warranty or condition, express, implied or statutory.
 We do not warrant that the RCL SSL Apps will be uninterrupted, timely, secure, or error-free.
 We do not warrant that the results that may be obtained from the use of the RCL SSL Apps will be accurate or reliable.
 We do not warrant that the quality of any products, services, information, or other materials purchased or obtained by you through the RCL SSL Apps will meet your expectations, or that any errors in the RCL SSL Apps will be corrected.
 We are not responsible if you break the law, breach this agreement or go against the rights of a third party, especially if you get sued.
 RCL SSL Apps are “as is” so it may have errors or interruptions and we provide no warranties.

 ## Payment Of Fees